amitkumar720-dotcom/OTP-Verification-System/README.md

 Contributions to this project are welcome!
 If you have suggestions for enhancements or new features, please fork the repository and submit a pull request.

 ## License
 This project is licensed under the MIT License.

-providing all necessary information about my  OTP Verification System project while showcasing your skills and professionalism.
+The MIT License is a permissive free software license that allows individuals and organizations to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software.
+It also permits individuals to use the software in proprietary applications.
+The only requirement is that the original copyright notice and permission notice are included in all copies or substantial portions of the software.
+This ensures that users are informed of their rights under the license.
+For more detailed information, please refer to the [LICENSE](LICENSE) file located in the repository.